kiwitcms/Kiwi/docs/source/admin.rst

     these sections carefully before configuring integration with external bug tracking systems!

-Users can add or remove bugs to TestCase Runs if they have the `testcases.add_testcasebug` and/or `testcases.delete_testcasebug` permissions!
+Users can add or remove bugs to Test Executions if they have the `testcases.add_testcasebug` and/or `testcases.delete_testcasebug` permissions!